What is completion day?

 - Your conveyancer charges more for a same day exchange and completion, and you’re not prepared to pay an additional fee

-What happens on completion day if I’m in a property chain?
+What happens if I’m in a property chain?

+A property chain is the number of house purchases that are linked together in a chain; each dependent on the chain of transactions.
 Typically, property chains consist of about 4-5 transactions.
-This means the timeline of completion day will vary depending on the number of people in the chain and whether any unforeseen issues arise.
+This means the timeline of the completion day will vary depending on the number of people in the chain and whether any unforeseen issues arise.

 Usually, the process of completion begins with somebody who’s only purchasing.
 If you’re not selling a house or are first time buyers, the chain begins with you and ends with someone who’s just selling their home.

 Most chains begin at about 11 am and end around 4 pm.
-Here is a simple step by step guide to a completion day property chain timeline:
+Here is a simple step by step guide to a property chain timeline:

 Usually, the deadline for completion is before 5.30 pm since the CHAPS banking system closes at this time, and most solicitors will also end work for the week.

-What happens on completion day if I’m not in a chain?
+What happens if I’m not in a chain?